Archive for the ‘ Pictures ’ Category

 Where are all the witnesses?

-Posted on June 4th, 2013 Be the first to comment
+Posted on June 4th, 2013 Comments Off on Where are all the witnesses?

 With the Rob Ford crack “tape” seemingly lost forever, people are starting to get antsy.
 “Where is it?”, they’re rightfully asking.
 “Without it, who knows if it’s even real!”